 - 10. The latest 'COVID-19 Patient Screening Guidance Document' on the MOH COVID-19 website should be used for screening purposes.
-COVID-19 should be suspected in all women manifesting a persistent (on two occasions, 20 minutes apart) fever of 37.8C or greater in labour. - 11.
-HCWs should screen all pregnant women upon entry and admission to triage area for labour and delivery for symptoms and exposure history, even if they have been screened upon entry to the hospital. - 12.
-HCWs conducting screening on site should ideally be behind a barrier to protect from Contact/Droplet spread.
+COVID-19 should be suspected in all pregnant women manifesting with an unexplained, persistent (on two occasions, 30 minutes apart) fever (>37.8) and testing for SARS-CoV2 should be performed.
+While testing should be considered for any febrile women in labour, if community prevalence remains low and an alternate cause of fever is clear, it is reasonable not to test. - 11.
+RHPs/HCWs should screen all pregnant women upon entry and admission to triage area for labour and delivery for symptoms and exposure history, even if they have been screened upon entry to the hospital. - 12.
+RHPs/HCWs conducting screening on site should ideally be behind a barrier to protect from Contact/Droplet spread.
 A plexiglass barrier can protect staff from sneezing/coughing patients.
 If a plexiglass barrier is not available, staff should maintain a 2-metre distance from the patient.
-HCWs who do not have a barrier and cannot maintain a 2-metre distance should use Contact/Droplet precautions.
+RHPs/HCWs who do not have a barrier and cannot maintain a 2-metre distance should use Contact/Droplet precautions.
 This includes the following PPE gloves, gown, a surgical/procedure mask, and eye protection (goggles or face shield).